ababber/ababber.github.io/content/2025/02/10/run-a-llm-locally-on-old-hardware-using-the-power-of-llama-cpp.md

 * You will need to download models to run with `llama.cpp`.
 * [Hugging Face](https://huggingface.co/) is an excellent source for models, but make sure you get quantized models.
 Quantized models have been changed to work on hardware that does not have enough `RAM` to run the model as it was intended.
 The only change in the model is how large of an input the model will work with by [reducing the bits](https://huggingface.co/docs/optimum/en/concept_guides/quantization).
-* I will create a future post regarding quantizing models, but for now we will use a prequantized model for the purposes of testing our build.
+* I will create a future post regarding quantizing models, but for now we will use a pre-quantized model for the purposes of testing our build.
 * `cd ../` or go one level up outside of the `llama.cpp` directory and `mkdir llm-models`.
 We will store all of our models outside of the `llama.cpp` repo.
 * Go to the newly created directory `cd llm-models`.
 * I downloaded an `8 bit` `Meta Llama 3.1` model from [ggml's hugging face](https://huggingface.co/ggml-org), which was quantized using a `Q4_0` quantization method.